 This course is an introduction to community planning; relationships of physical form to environment, function, aesthetic principles, cultural values, planning as a synthesis of a frame of reference based on economics, political, social, cultural, physical, and administrative factors.
-Prerequisite: S0101.
+Prerequisite: SO101.

-ANTHROPOLOGY (AN) ------
+ANTHROPOLOGY (AN) -----

-AN/SO405G COMMUNITY DEVELOPMENT (3) Spring/Odd Years This course covers applied sociology and anthropology, emphasizing social processes and programs of planned change on the community level in parts of the world currently undergoing technical development.
+AN/SO405G COMMUNITY DEVELOPMENT (3)

+This course covers applied sociology and anthropology, emphasizing social processes and programs of planned change on the community level in parts of the world currently undergoing technical development.
 Prerequisite: AN101 or Consent of instructor.

-ART (AR) ------
+ART (AR) -----

-AR504 GRADUATE CERAMICS (3) Fall/Sprin Advanced ceramics course for graduate students.
-Individual studio work and critiques will b employed in the study of glazing, firing, and shaping techniques.
-Prerequisite: Graduate standing i Art or consent of instructor.
-AR505 GRADUATE CERAMICS (3)Fall/SprinContinuation of AR504.
-Prerequisite: AR504 or consent of instructor.Fall/Sprin AR508 GRADUATE SCULPTURE (3) Fall/Sprin Advanced sculpture course for graduate students.
-Individual studio work and individual critiques wi be employed.
-Prerequisite: Graduate standing in Art or consent of instructor .
-AR509 GRADUATE SCULPTURE (3)Fall/SprinContinuation of AR508.
-Prerequisite: AR508 or consent of instructor.Fall/Sprin AR550 GRADUATE PAINTING V (3) Fall/Sprin Advanced painting course for graduate students.
-Individual studio work and individual critiques with be employed.
-Prerequisite: Consent of instructor .
-AR551 GRADUATE PAINTING VI (3)Fall/SprinContinuation of AR550.
-Prerequisite: AR550 or consent of instructor.Fall/Sprin AR552 GRADUATE PAINTING VII (3)Fall/SprinContinuation of AR551.
-Prerequisite: AR551 or consent of instructor.Fall/Sprin AR554 PRINTMAKING I (3) Fall/Sprin Advanced printmaking for graduate students.
-Individual studio work and critiques will be employe in exploration of silkscreen and woodcut methods.
-Prerequisite: Graduate standing in Art or conser of instructor
+AR504 GRADUATE CERAMICS (3)

+Advanced ceramics course for graduate students.
+Individual studio work and critiques will be employed in the study of glazing, firing, and shaping techniques.
+Prerequisite: Graduate standing in Art or consent of instructor.

+AR505 GRADUATE CERAMICS (3)

+AR508 GRADUATE SCULPTURE (3)

+Advanced sculpture course for graduate students.
+Individual studio work and individual critiques will be employed.
+Prerequisite: Graduate standing in Art or consent of instructor.

+AR509 GRADUATE SCULPTURE (3)

+AR550 GRADUATE PAINTING V (3)

+Advanced painting course for graduate students.
+Individual studio work and individual critiques will be employed.
+Prerequisite: Consent of instructor.

+AR551 GRADUATE PAINTING VI (3)

+AR552 GRADUATE PAINTING VII (3)

+AR554 PRINTMAKING I (3)

+Advanced printmaking for graduate students.
+Individual studio work and critiques will be employed in exploration of silkscreen and woodcut methods.
+Prerequisite: Graduate standing in Art or consent of instructor

-AR555 PRINTMAKING II (3) Fall/Spring Advanced printmaking for graduate students.
+AR555 PRINTMAKING II (3)

+Advanced printmaking for graduate students.
 Individual studio work and critiques will be employed in exploration of intaglio and lithography.
-Prerequisite: Graduate standing in Art or consent of instructor .
-AR590 PROBLEMS IN PROFESSIONAL PRACTICE (3-3) Fall/Spring The study and execution of actual professional problems.
+Prerequisite: Graduate standing in Art or consent of instructor.

+AR590 PROBLEMS IN PROFESSIONAL PRACTICE (3-3)

+The study and execution of actual professional problems.
 This course is for graduates who request aid in dealing with actual problems in the various fields.
 Admission will require the presentation of the project for faculty consideration and acceptance.
+Prerequisite: Consent of instructor.

+AR690 ADVANCED PROBLEMS IN PROFESSIONAL

+PRACTICE (3-3)

-Prerequisite: Consent of instructor .
-AR690 ADVANCED PROBLEMS IN PROFESSIONAL PRACTICE (3-3) Fall/Spring The advanced study and execution of actual professional problems.
+The advanced study and execution of actual professional problems.
 This course is for graduates who request aid in dealing with actual problems in the various fields.
 Admission will require the presentation of the project for faculty consideration and acceptance.
+Prerequisite: Consent of instructor.

+AR695 THESIS (6)

-Prerequisite: Consent of instructor .
-AR695 THESIS (6)Fall/SpringThis course will be offered to graduates with a satisfactory academic record and with a total of 18credit hours of professional Art courses (with an average of B or better).
-Prerequisites: AR321a-b orconsent of instructor.
-AR696 CREATIVE THESIS (3) Fall/Spring In this course the student will prepare an exhibition of his art work and a descriptive catalog which will include a statement of the artistic principles involved in the exhibition.
+This course will be offered to graduates with a satisfactory academic record and with a total of 18 credit hours of professional Art courses (with an average of B or better).
+Prerequisites: AR321a-b or consent of instructor.

+AR696 CREATIVE THESIS (3)

+In this course the student will prepare an exhibition of his art work and a descriptive catalog which will include a statement of the artistic principles involved in the exhibition.

-BUSINESS ADMINISTRATION (BA) ------
+BUSINESS ADMINISTRATION (BA) -----